 Cox proportional hazards regression is a semiparametric method for adjusting survival rate estimates to quantify the effect of predictor variables.
 The method represents the effects of explanatory variables as a multiplier of a common baseline hazard function, h0(t).
 The hazard function is the nonparametric part of the Cox proportional hazards regression function, whereas the impact of the predictor variables is a loglinear regression.
 For a baseline relative to 0, this model corresponds to

-where hX(t) is the hazard rate at X and h0(t) is the baseline hazard rate function.
+where is the predictor variable for the ith subject, h(Xi,t) is the hazard rate at time t for Xi, and h0(t) is the baseline hazard rate function.

-Hazard rates are related to survival rates, such that the survival rate at time t for an individual with the explanatory variable value x is
+Hazard rates are related to survival rates, such that the survival rate at time t for an individual with the explanatory variable value Xi is

-where S0(t) is the survivor function with the baseline hazard rate function h0(t), and HRx(t) is the hazard ratio of the predictor variable value x relative to the baseline value.
+where S0(t) is the survivor function with the baseline hazard rate function h0(t), and HR(Xi) is the hazard ratio of the predictor variable value Xi relative to the baseline value.

 A point estimate of the effect of each explanatory variable, that is, the estimated hazard ratio for the effect of each explanatory variable is exp(b), given all other variables are held constant, where b is the coefficient estimate for that variable.
-The coefficient estimates are found by maximizing the likelihood function of the model.
-The likelihood function for the proportional hazards regression model is based on the observed order of events.
-It is the product of likelihood of a failure estimated for each failure time.
-If there are n failures at n distinct failure times, then the likelihood is
+The coefficient estimates are found by maximizing the partial likelihood function of the model.
+The partial likelihood function for the proportional hazards regression model is based on the observed order of events.
+It is the product of partial likelihoods of failures estimated for each failure time.
+If there are n failures at n distinct failure times, , then the partial likelihood is

 You can use a likelihood ratio test to assess the significance of adding a term or terms in a model.
 Consider the two models where the first model has p predictive variables and the second model has p + r predictive variables.
 Then, comparing the two models, –2*(L1/L2) has a chi-square distribution with r degrees of freedom (the number of terms being tested).